newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-for-shop-license.md

 issuingAgency: New Jersey Division of Consumer Affairs Board of Cosmetology and Hairstyling
 ---

 New shops, relocated shops, or shops that have transferred ownership are required to obtain a license.
-Once you submit your application, it will be reviewed, and a site inspection will be conducted.
+After your application is submitted and reviewed, your shop will be inspected.

 ---

-### Application Needs
+### Application Requirements

 - []{general-business-address} Business address
 - []{cosmo-open-date} Opening date